 So, we see there is a substantial difference between these two terms.
 Enchantment and enlightenment are opposite points on a continuum of awareness.
 Enchantment is the result of a hypnotic emotional state.

 On the continuum of awareness, enlightenment would be at the top of the chart, and enchantment would be at the bottom.
-Enlightenment is characterized by freedom and clarity of thought, enchantment is a state of self-hypnosis.
-The emotional component of being enchanted is related to the belief in mythology.
-It centers on the denial of facts so that thinking is can be overshadowed by religious, ethnic, and gender bias and prejudice.
+Enlightenment is characterized by freedom and clarity of thought.
+Whereas, enchantment is a state of self-hypnosis.
+The emotional component of being enchanted by myth is based on the belief in mythology.
+It centers on the denial of facts so that thinking can be overshadowed by religious, ethnic, and gender bias and prejudice.

 Identify Your State of Mind

 Here are various quotes on enlightenment from Osho, Carl Gustav Jung, Thomas Paine, Immanuel Kant, Albert Einstein, Lao Tzu, and Ilchi Lee.
-These quotes will help you understand the difference and determine where you are on the continuum between enchantment and enlightenment.
+These quotes will help you understand the difference between enlightenment and enchantment.

 Osho

-Our first quote is from Osho, also known as Bhagwan Shree Rajneesh, he was born Chandra Mohan Jain, December 11, 1931 — January 19, 1990.
-We know him for creating yogic and tantric practices, building upon Neo-Hinduism of the 1870s.
-This quote explains the growth of perception evolving into the sixth state of awareness known as Cosmic consciousness.
-Being enlightened is self-observation and witnessing your thoughts and emotions without being attached emotionally.
+Our first quote is from Osho, also known as Bhagwan Shree Rajneesh.
+He was born Chandra Mohan Jain on December 11, 1931 — January 19, 1990.
+He created a system of yogic practices, building upon the Neo-Hinduism of the 1870s.
+This quote explains the growth of perception.
+He talks about evolving into the sixth state of awareness, known as cosmic consciousness.
+Being enlightened involves self-observation, witnessing your thoughts without emotional attachment.

 It takes a little time to create a gap between the witness and the mind.
 Once the gap is there, you are in for a great surprise, that you are not the mind, that you are the witness, a watcher.
 And this process of watching is the very alchemy of real religion.
 Because as you become more and more deeply rooted in witnessing, thoughts start disappearing.
 You are, but the mind is utterly empty.